fraserjubb/fm-recipe-page/README.md

 ### A Personal Note

-I started this at the start of October, but then my back seized up.
-This meant I had to suddenly stop learning to code and focus on recovery.
+I started this challenge at the start of October, but then my back seized up.
+This meant I had to suddenly stop everything coding related and focus on recovery.
 After multiple intense sessions every single week with my Personal Trainer and Osteopath, I have managed to stabilize my back enough so that I can finally continue my journey learning to code.
+I immediately continued where I left off with this challenge.

 ### What I Learned

 In this particular project:

-1. As I had a few months between starting and finishing this project, I realized how important it is to try and keep code maintained and readable so that it is easy to continue or update projects in the future, even on a project this small.

-2. I learned about `padding-inline-start` and the benefits it has for being able to switch between ltr and rtl without any changes needing to be made to the code.
+1. I learned about `padding-inline-start` and the benefits it has for being able to switch between left-to-right and right-to-left script direction without any changes needing to be made to the code.

 ```css
 .card__list {